ElkonLab/RNA-seq_length_bias/README.md

 # Length_bias
 Imports: cqn, edgeR
+All the counts data and length and gc content files are in Counts_data folder.
 For full running example go to the Running_example.md file.

 There are 4 steps in the anslysis: